🚚 Free delivery in France from %currency%%amount% of purchase

 This is undoubtedly the most surprising application of gum arabic.
 Long overlooked in the wine industry, it is now attracting increasing attention from oenologists.

-In wine, gum arabic is used as astabilizing agent .
-It reduces the astringency of red wines while adding roundness to the palate.
-It also helps prevent tartrate crystallization and stabilize the color of the wine.
+In wine, gum arabic serves as a stabilizing agent .
+It helps reduce the astringency of red wines while adding roundness to the palate.
+It also helps prevent the crystallization of tartrates and stabilizes the wine's color.

-At Real & Roots, we offer a unique variety: roasted gum arabic, called "Éclat d'acacia."
-Brown to black in color, it reveals caramelized and roasted aromas that distinguish it from classic gum.
+At Real & Roots, we offer a unique variety: roasted gum arabic , known as “Éclat d’acacia.”
+Brown to black in color, it reveals caramelized and roasted aromas that set it apart from classic gum arabic.
 It stimulates and revitalizes, providing lasting energy and antioxidant benefits.

-Roasted gum can be eaten as is, chewed like a natural treat, or dissolved in a hot drink for a unique and comforting taste.
+Roasted gum can be eaten as is, chewed like a natural treat, or dissolved in a hot drink for a unique and comforting flavor.

 How to choose and buy gum arabic